Desire1991/belly_button_biodiversity/README.md

 Horizontal Bar Chart

-First, using JavaScript, Plotly, and D3.js, I created a horizontal bar chart to display the top 10 bacterial species (OTUs) when an individual’s ID is selected from the dropdown menu on the webpage.
+First thing, utilize JavaScript, Plotly, and D3.js, I created a horizontal bar chart to visualize the top 10 bacterial species (OTUs) when a person’s ID is selected from the dropdown menu on the webpage.
 The horizontal bar chart will display the sample_values as the values, the otu_ids as the labels, and the otu_labels as the hover text for the bars on the chart.

 Bubble Chart

-Next, using JavaScript, Plotly, and D3.js, I created a bubble chart that displays the otu_ids as the x-axis values, the sample_values as the y-axis values, the sample_values as the marker size, the otu_ids as the marker colors and the otu_labels as the hover-text values when an individual’s ID is selected from the dropdown menu webpage.
+Secondly, using JavaScript, Plotly, and D3.js, I created a bubble chart that displays the otu_ids as the x-axis values, the sample_values as the y-axis values, the sample_values as the marker size, the otu_ids as the marker colors and the otu_labels as the hover-text values when an individual’s ID is selected from the dropdown menu webpage.

 Gauge Chart

-Next, using JavaScript, Plotly, and D3.js, I created a gauge chart that displays the weekly washing frequency's value, and displays the value as a measure from 0-10 on the progress bar in the gauge chart when an individual ID is selected from the dropdown menu.
+Thirdly, using JavaScript, Plotly, and D3.js, I created a gauge chart that displays the weekly washing frequency's value, and displays the value as a measure from 0-10 on the progress bar in the gauge chart when an individual ID is selected from the dropdown menu.

 Customized Dashboard and Deployment